 - Under-commit and take it in if they get ready.

-Only the first one in the above is in scrum spirit as I see it.
+Only the first one in the above is in Scrum spirit as I see it.
 As your sprint should be locked so that you can commit to deliver what is within the sprint backlog.
 However this is only a problem due to sprints.
 If working on this is the most important thing you would start working on it when it is ready - rather than working on less important things because it was not ready when you planned your sprint.

-Heavy on processes
+Heavy on rituals

 Scrum has many rituals (ceremonies): Demo, Refinement, daily scrum, planning and retrospective.
 They are part of every sprint and repeated.
-When a new team start to do scrum there is a lot of processes that need to be implemented.
+When a new team starts to do scrum there are a lot of processes that need to be implemented.
 You likely did not know that you needed to do retrospectives and you were perhaps not interested in your throughput (velocity) before you started to do scrum.
 Scrum has a big package of rituals which you "must do" in order to do Scrum.

 It takes a long time to learn these rituals and it even requires a member of the scrum team to be a "scrum master" in order to do it.
 That seems like a steep curve for something that is agile.
 There is a lot to learn and implement when starting with Scrum, which is probably why there are so many courses and certifications being sold - just to understand all of this.
 It should really boil down to: